alliyah95/brain-gain/README.md

 <div align="center"><img src="https://res.cloudinary.com/dl2vomrrr/image/upload/v1682009661/brain-gain-preview_pprkco.gif"/></div>

+**_Note:_** _Brain Gain's server is deployed as a free web service on [Render](https://render.com/docs/free) and may experience delays when starting up due to automatic timeout after 15 minutes of inactivity.
+Please be patient when starting the app._

 ## About

-Brain Gain is a study tool that I developed to learn and apply my knowledge of the MERN stack.
+[Brain Gain](https://braingain.vercel.app/) is a study tool that I developed to learn and apply my knowledge of the MERN stack.
 I used [Quizlet](https://quizlet.com/) as a reference to build the app and implement similar functionalities.
 Brain Gain allows users to create and share flashcards and tests.
 It also provides a simple user interface for a seamless study experience.

 ## Technologies Used